winterleitner/kontomanager-websms-client/README.md

 # Changelog

+### 27.03.2023 2.0.6
+- fix bug that parsed the remaining EU data incorrectly

 ### 07.03.2023 2.0.5
 - fix bug that returned null instead of an empty list for selectable phone numbers